dwhitacre/easy-twitch-bot/README.md

     logEnabled: <boolean, log messages for the rbac, default true>
   },
   storageManager: {
-    defaultStorage: <string alphanum max500, the storage to use by default when its not specified, default memory>,
+    defaultStorageType: <string alphanum max500, the storage type to use by default when its not specified, default memory>,
     logEnabled: <boolean, log messages for the storage manager, default true>
   }
 }